klippa-app/go-pdfium/README.md

 #### Worker package

 This package has to be named main to make it available as a binary.
-The plugin system will use this to start new pdfium workers.
+The plugin system will use this to start new PDFium workers.
 Example:

 `pdfium/worker/main.go`